German Bread Dumplings Recipe – Oma's Semmelknödel Rezept

 Instructions:

-1. Cut bread or rolls, with crusts, into small pieces and put in a large bowl.
+1. Cut the bread, including the crusts, into small pieces and put them into a large bowl.

-4. Fill a large pot (about 5 quart) with water to within 2-inches from the top.
-Add salt and bring to a boil.
+3. Fill a large 5-quart pot with water to within 2 inches from the top.
+Add the salt and bring to a boil.
 Cover and reduce to a slow simmer.

-5. Melt butter in a frying pan.
-Fry bacon and onion until bacon is crisp and onion is translucent.
-Add chopped parsley.
+4. Melt the butter in a frying pan.
+Fry the bacon and onions until the bacon is crisp and the onions are translucent, about 5 to 7 minutes.
+Add the chopped parsley.

-6. Add bacon mixture to bread mixture.
-Stir with a wooden spoon.
+5. Add the bacon mixture to the soaked bread and stir with a wooden spoon.
 Taste the mixture and season with salt and pepper, if needed.

-8. If the dumpling dough is too soft to form into dumplings, add breadcrumbs – just a tablespoon at a time – until mixture can be formed into dumplings.
+7. If the dumpling dough is too soft to form into dumplings, add some breadcrumbs … just a tablespoon (10 grams) at a time until the mixture can be formed into dumplings.

-9. Form a small test dumpling and drop into gently simmering salted water and simmer.
+8. Form a small test dumpling and drop it into the gently simmering water and let it simmer.
 If it falls apart, the bread dumpling mixture is too dry.
 Add a bit more milk to the remaining dough.

-10. If it still holds together after 10 minutes, continue making the rest of the dumplings (about the size of a tennis ball, 2-inch or 5 cm) using wet hands or two wet tablespoons.
-Or wait until cooked for a total of 20 minutes.
-Taste test dumpling and adjust seasoning for remaining dough if needed before making the rest.
+9. If the test dumpling still holds together after 10 minutes, either continue making the rest of the dumplings, about 2-inches (5 centimeters) in diameter, using wet hands or two wet tablespoons, or let it cook for another 10 minutes, then taste it and adjust the seasonings for the remaining dough, if needed, before making the rest.

-12. Remove with a slotted spoon or spider and drain briefly on paper towels before serving.
+11. Remove the dumplings with a slotted spoon or spider strainer and drain briefly on paper towels before serving.

 Notes/Hints: